demisto/content/Packs/Mimecast/Integrations/MimecastEventCollector/README.md

-This integration was integrated and tested with version xx of Mimecast Event Collector
+This integration was integrated and tested with version 1 of Mimecast Event Collector

 ## Configure Mimecast Event Collector on Cortex XSOAR